 Here’s why it’s so effective:

 Ready to start habit stacking?
-Follow these five steps to create your own stack:
+Follow these five steps to create your own habit stack:

-Take a moment to list the habits you already do every day.
+Take a moment to list the habits you already do daily without fail.
 These could include brushing your teeth, making coffee, checking your email, or taking a shower.
-These existing habits will serve as the foundation for your new routine.
+These habits will serve as the "anchors" for your new routines.

 After [current habit], I will [new habit].